“Do you think we’re far enough in yet…?” Sairek asked both of his companions as they continued to move up the mountain trail.

 “Well, we don’t need to search the entire forest.
 I have a pretty good idea where we can go to get out, I did have Jimmy show me a map of the area, you know.
 The problem is just getting there; because screw this place.”
 Varhi muttered.

 Cyial sighed, and moved himself to stand up.
 “Well for now, let’s get him patched up the best we can.
 Since those bruises are a few days old, we can use hot compresses to help circulate the blood flow on those bruises.
 That will help them heal faster through the increased blood flow with the ethereal still in his system.
 It kind of... pumps the energy there a bit faster.”
 Cyial explained.
-“Sairek, think you heat some flasks with magic and then wrap them around in some thin cloth?”
+“Sairek, do you think you could heat some flasks with magic and then wrap them around in some thin cloth?”

 “As for the newer bruises, cold would be best… heat would only increase the swelling, but I don’t think we have anything to make something cold.”
 Cyial mused, cupping a hand under his chin in thought.